 So far in this series, we’ve discussed how your school can boost enrollment and visibility by integrating online marketing, and how to build your online presence by claiming your profiles on social media and review sites.

 In Part 3 of Effective Marketing for Schools, we’ll look at more advanced methods your school can use to reach a wider audience, including inbound online marketing and paid online ads.
-But first, if these subjects fall outside of
+If these subjects fall outside of your

 Hire an Expert

 Marketing can be a full-time job, but if you don’t have the budget for a full-time staff person, bringing in a marketing consultant is an effective way to evaluate and develop your marketing strategy.